Mark McLane

-Mark McLane is a Canadian politician, who was elected to the Legislative Assembly of Prince Edward Island in a byelection on November 15, 2021.
-He represents the electoral district of Cornwall-Meadowbank as a member of the Prince Edward Island Progressive Conservative Party.
+Mark McLane (February 11, 1970 – March 17, 2026) was a Canadian politician, who was elected to the Legislative Assembly of Prince Edward Island in a by-election on November 15, 2021.
+He represented the electoral district of Cornwall-Meadowbank as a member of the Prince Edward Island Progressive Conservative Party.

 He was re-elected in the 2023 general election.
+McLane served in the Executive Council of Prince Edward Island as Minister of Finance under premier Dennis King, and as Minister of Health and Wellness under premier Rob Lantz.

+He took a leave of absence from the legislature in January 2026 due to health reasons.
+McLane died from an unspecified illness on March 17, 2026, at the age of 56.